astro-tiptop/TIPTOP/docs/source/index.rst

 .. note::
    This documentation is still under development.
-If you find confusing elements please open an issue on github and label it Documentation and assign it to @alcheffot.
+If you find confusing elements please open an issue on github and label it Documentation.
    Also some heavy modification is to be expected in TIPTOP.
    The documentation will try to follow.

 References